 - Skiing, snowboarding, tubing, snowshoeing in the winter and fat biking in the summer at Mont Lac-Vert

-- Visit Pointe-Taillon National Park in case you didn’t have enough of National Parks yet.
+- Visit Pointe-Taillon National Park in case you haven’t had enough of National Parks yet.
 This one is stunning too, and it has a beach!

 - Visit Saguenay Lac-St-Jean for some exciting winter activities like dog sledding and snowmobiling